-1. Looking in the mirror
+1. Looking in the Mirror = Baby Brain Development

-2. Making a mess at mealtime
+2. Making a Mess at Mealtime Aids Brain Development

-3. Climbing on everything
+3. Climbing on Everything Is Brain Development

-6. Playing in dirt
+6. Playing in Dirt Aids Brain Development

 The natural world is its own unique learning environment.
 Something as simple as digging in dirt can help support a child’s curiosity.
 So give your young scientist plenty of opportunities to dig and dump.
 Add a magnifying glass so your child can look at dirt, rocks and small creatures up close.

 Blankets and pillows are irresistible indoor fort-building materials.
-But before you halt construction, consider this: building and crawling through indoor forts is a great way for children to get exercise and can help develop skills such as spatial awareness, planning and problem-solving skills.
+But before you halt construction, consider this: building and crawling through indoor forts is a great way for children to get exercise and can help develop skills such as spatial awareness, planning, and problem-solving skills.